kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The definition of the urgencies and their expected use-case are described below.
 Endpoints SHOULD respect the definition of the values when assigning urgencies.

-### blocking
+### prerequisite

-The blocking urgency (value -1) indicates that the response prevents other responses from being used.
+The prerequisite urgency (value -1) indicates that the response prevents other responses with an urgency of prerequisite or default from being used.

 For example, use of an external stylesheet can block a web browser from rendering the HTML.
-In such case, the stylesheet is given the blocking urgency.
+In such case, the stylesheet is given the prerequisite urgency.

-### document
+### default

-The document urgency (value 0) indicates that the response contains the document that is being processed.
-This urgency is also used for responses that deserve the same precedence as the contents of the document.
+The default urgency (value 0) indicates a response that is to be used as it is delivered to the client, but one that does not block other responses from being used.

-For example, when a user using a web browser navigates to a different HTML document, the request for that HTML is given the document urgency.
-When that HTML document uses a custom font, the request for that custom font SHOULD also be given the document urgency.
+For example, when a user using a web browser navigates to a new HTML document, the request for that HTML is given the default urgency.
+When that HTML document uses a custom font, the request for that custom font SHOULD also be given the default urgency.
 This is because the availablity of the custom font is likely a precondition for the user to use that portion of the HTML document, which is to be rendered by that font.

-### non-blocking
+### supplementary

-The non-blocking urgency indicates that the response does not prevent the client from using the document even though the response is being incorporated into or referred to by the document.
+The supplementary urgency indicates a response that is helpful to the client using a composition of HTTP responses, even though the response itself is not mandatory for using those responses.

 For example, inline images (i.e., images being fetched and displayed as part of the document) are visually important elements of an HTML document.
 As such,